 Nautica is a 2006 registered American Saddlebred gelding by Belle Reve’s Renaissance Man and out of Reefing by Periaptor

 In 2015 Nautica suffered a major injury as a result of a trailering accident.
-A few days after the incident, his hind end movement deteriorated as he became progressively more and more lame in his hind end.
-Our veterinarian determined that he had fractured his sacrum on the right side of his back near his SI joint.
+A few days after the incident, his hind end movement deteriorated as he became progressively more and more lame.
+Our veterinarian determined that he had fractured his sacrum on the right side near his SI joint.
 The prognosis was guarded due to the nature of the injury and the lack of affordable treatment options.
 Nautica spent about a year on stall rest with hand walking-only privileges and various medications.
 It was a long year.
-Fortunately, we were very lucky for this type of injury and after a two-year total recovery and rehabilitation period, Nautica was able to return to light work.
+Fortunately, we were very lucky for his type of injury and after a two-year total recovery and rehabilitation period, Nautica was able to return to light work.

-Three years since his recovery, Nautica had been able to show in a few equitation classes at small, barn-hosted shows as well as locally at one of our state’s rated shows.
+Three years since his recovery, Nautica was finally able to show in a few equitation classes at small, barn-hosted shows as well as locally at one of our state’s rated shows.
 As a saddle-seat horse, he had good days and bad days and still carried a little post-traumatic stress about hauling long distances.
-Nautica was becoming bored with his lifestyle as “non-showing show horse” and in the fall of 2018, we decided that it was time for a change.
+Nautica soon became bored with his lifestyle as “non-traveling show horse” and in the fall of 2018, we decided that it was time for a change.